zulip/zulip/docs/subsystems/front-end-build-process.md

 `PIPELINE_ENABLED =` line in `zproject/settings.py` and set it to `True` -- or just set `DEBUG = False`.

-Note that `static/html/5xx.html` will only render properly if minification is enabled, since they, by nature, hardcode the path `static/min/portico.css`.

 ## How it works in production

 You can learn a lot from reading about django-pipeline, but a few